Skip to content

 Can I pay off my 10K loan early?

-While all lenders will let you pay off your loan early, some may charge an early repayment fee.
-Under the Consumer Credit Regulations 2004, lenders can charge you up to two months interest for early settlement.
+While all lenders will let you pay off your loan early, some may charge an early repayment charge (ERC).
+Under the Consumer Credit Regulations 2004, lenders can charge you up to two months’ interest for early settlement.

 What happens if I miss a loan payment?

-If you miss a loan repayment, your lender could charge a late fee and extra interest on the rest of your repayments.
+If you miss a loan repayment, your lender could charge a late fee and extra interest on the remainder of what you owe.
+It may also damage your credit score.

 What if I’m struggling to pay back a loan?